acidlabs/tbk-webpay/README.md

 ## Requirements

-* We need to install in our project the e-commerce Connection Kit (KCC) from Transbank
+* Install in your project the e-commerce Connection Kit (KCC) from Transbank
 * Follow the Transbank Webpay Integration manual to configure and set permissions to the directory tree and files.
 * Serve your CGI scripts in your Web server